Italian ship Etna (A 5326): Design and construction

 Etna is the fifth Italian ship to bear the name.
 She was ordered in July 1995, and was built by Fincantieri at the Riva Trigoso Naval Shipyard.
 She was launched in July 1997, and underwent sea trials during November before delivery to the Italian Navy in February 1998.

 Etna is designed as a support ship able to supply a larger squadron at sea.
 As such, she has the capability to refuel ships, produce fresh water, and carry cargo.
 She has a cargo capacity of up to 5,795 tons of diesel fuel, 1,585 tons of aviation fuel for aircraft on aircraft carriers, 160 tons of fresh water, up to twelve containers, for about total 2,000 m3 of solid goods.
 She has a length between perpendiculars of 138.8 m, and an overall length of 146 m.
 Her beam is 21 m, and she draws 7.5 m.
 She is powered by two Sulzer diesel engines, which drive two propellers through reduction gearing.
 This system gives Etna a speed of 21 kn, though she has the greatest range (7,600 nmi) at a speed of 18 kn.

 Armament

 Etna is equipped with minimal armament and an electronic warfare support measures system.
 The ship is also equipped with an Alenia Marconi Systems radar, a Selex command system and an Elmer MAC communications system.

 Service history

 In March 2011, Etna was deployed to the coast of Libya as part of Operation Unified Protector, a NATO operation to enforce an arms embargo on Libya.

+As of 2023, the ship is envisaged for a life-extension refit pending the arrival of a replacement vessel from the new Vulcano-class logistic support ships.